 Who Must File?

-Individuals who must file Form 8938 include U.S. citizens, resident aliens and certain non-resident aliens who meet the reporting threshold and have an interest in certain types of foreign financial assets.
-Certain domestic entities that hold foreign assets will also be required to file this form.
+Individuals who must file Form 8938 include U.S. citizens, resident aliens, and certain non-resident aliens who meet the reporting threshold and have an interest in certain types of foreign financial assets.
+Also, certain domestic entities that hold foreign assets will have a requirement to file this form.

-According to the IRS, all financial assets are required to be reported if the threshold is met.
-Examples of accounts that must be reported on Form 8938 include:
+According to the IRS, all financial assets are to be reported if the threshold is met.
+Examples of accounts subject to disclosure on Form 8938 include:

 - Interest in a foreign deferred compensation plan or retirement plan.

 - Stocks or other securities from a foreign corporation.

 - Checking, deposit, brokerage, or savings accounts held in foreign banks.